vanessawagner/meme-generator/README.md

 The Meme Generator is a single-page app that allows the user to customize their own meme.

 ## Project Purpose and Features
-This app was created as a quick way to fetch popular meme images from the imgflip API, customize with their own text, and quickly search for an image URL.
+This app is a Single Page Application that creates a quick way to fetch popular meme images from the imgflip API, customize with their own text, and quickly search for an image URL.

 ## How-To Guide
 1. Start by navigating forward or backward through the images available in the ImgFlip API using the dedicated Next and Previous buttons.